 What we are doing

 As part of the strategy, in excess of $60 million has already been committed across multiple initiatives to help stimulate the hydrogen supply chain and support future hydrogen jobs in Queensland.

-As a deliverable through the strategy, in May 2020 the Queensland Government released the Queensland Hydrogen Investor Toolkit (PDF, 2.6 MB) to assist investors planning to undertake hydrogen project developments in Queensland.
-The Toolkit provides an overview of the planning and information on other regulatory approvals in Queensland.
+As a deliverable through the strategy, in May 2020 the Queensland Government released the Queensland Hydrogen Investor Toolkit (PDF, 206KB) to assist investors planning to undertake hydrogen project developments in Queensland.
+The Toolkit, updated in 2022, provides an overview of the planning and information on other regulatory approvals in Queensland.

 In 2020, Queensland became the first Australian jurisdiction to appoint a Minister for Energy, Renewables and Hydrogen and an Assistant Minister for Hydrogen Development.

 In March 2021, an expert taskforce was appointed to fast track the establishment of a sustainable hydrogen supply chain and help accelerate the growth of the hydrogen sector in Queensland.